brillout/wildcard-api/docs/intro.template.md

 Getting our list of shared todos is very difficult with a RESTful/GraphQL API.
-(You'd either need to overfetch a lot of data (which can be prohibitive) or extend the RESTful/GraphQL API in a clunky and unnatural way.)
+(You'd most likely need to extend the RESTful/GraphQL API in a clunky and unnatural way.)
 In general,
-any data requirement that doesn't the schema of a generic API is problematic.
+any data requirement that doesn't fit the schema of a generic API is problematic.

 But with a tailored API, it's easy:
 We simply create a new endpoint that uses SQL to query the list of shared todos.